Aditya232-rtx/Aegis_Protocol/README.md

 ---

+## ⚡ Why ErgoScript?

+We chose **Ergo** as our security layer for three critical reasons:

+1.  **eUTXO Model**: Unlike Ethereum's Account model, Ergo's Extended UTXO model allows for **parallel transaction processing** and deterministic box guarding.
+This makes it perfect for handling high-throughput risk assessments without state contention.
+2.  **Sigma Protocols**: Ergo has built-in support for **Zero-Knowledge Proofs (Sigma Protocols)** at the protocol level.
+Writing "Guard Scripts" that verify complex cryptographic statements is cheaper and safer than on EVM.
+3.  **NiPoPoWs & Rosen Bridge**: Ergo's unique "Non-Interactive Proofs of Proof-of-Work" allow for ultra-lightweight bridges (Rosen) that don't rely on centralized multisigs, ensuring our cross-chain messaging is fully decentralized.

 ## 🔐 Decentralizing ZKML with ErgoScript

 A critical innovation of Aegis is how we handle **Model Integrity**.
 We don't want a centralized admin flipping a "Panic Switch."